abdulgig/umee/nodes/README.md

 ### Step 1 -

-Clone the repo and navigate to the nodes folder and build your node image.
+Clone the repo and navigate to the nodes folder and build your own node image.

 **You can also modify the go version in your build.
-In the Dockerfile, modify the GO_VERSION, default is 1.20**

-However, please ensure that it is compatible with the umeed binary you are going to use.
+In the Dockerfile, modify the ENV variable GO_VERSION , default is 1.20.** However, please ensure that your go version is compatible with the umeed binary you are going to use.

+Here _my_super_node_ is the name of your image you are going to build.
+Don't miss the **"."** in the end of the command

 ```
 git clone https://github.com/umee-network/umee-infra.git -b main
 cd umee-infra/nodes/single-node/
-docker build -t single_node:v1 .
+docker build -t my_super_node:v1 .
 ```

+### Step 2 -